leaflet-extras/RTree/README.md

 #rTree

 A non-recursive R-Tree library in pure JavaScript with no dependencies.
 Fork of [Jon-Carlos Rivera's fantastic library](https://github.com/imbcmdth/RTree) which sadly seems not to be maintained.
 MIT Licensed.

+##So far:

+- Bugfix when deleting points.
+- Common.js module.
+- Updated tests.
+- Factory function for constructor.
+- Method for dealing with GeoJSON.
+- All methods now accept callbacks.
+- Query by bbox instead of rectangle.

+##Todo:

+- Submit to NPM.
+- Update examples.

 ##API